Welcome to Dhaka International University

 PROGRAM EDUCATIONAL OBJECTIVES

-• Ensure academic and disciplinary excellence through quality teaching and learner-centered pedagogical approaches that develop strong knowledge and critical understanding of English language, literature and cultural studies.
+• To ensure academic and disciplinary excellence through quality teaching and learner-centered pedagogical approaches that develop strong knowledge and critical understanding of English language, literature and cultural studies.

-• Promote learner autonomy and lifelong learning through independent, reflective, and self-directed learning practices.
+• To promote learner autonomy and lifelong learning through independent, reflective, and self-directed learning practices.

-• Develop critical thinking, creativity, and problem-solving skills to address academic, professional, and socio-cultural and global challenges.
+• To develop critical thinking, creativity, and problem-solving skills to address academic, professional, and socio-cultural and global challenges.

-• Foster effective communication skills and cultural awareness by enhancing learners’ ability to engage with diverse societies, cultures and global perspectives.
+• To foster effective communication skills and cultural awareness by enhancing learners’ ability to engage with diverse societies, cultures and global perspectives.

-• Encourage research engagement and scholarly practice through participation in research activities, academic writing, publications, and seminar or conference presentations.
+• To encourage research engagement and scholarly practice through participation in research activities, academic writing, publications, and seminar or conference presentations.

 FACILITIES